moule-group/ElPh/README.md

 Third step: Run elph (provide the numbering of three monomers) to return electron phonon coupling parameter for further research.

 Note: We consider 2D plane (high mobility plane of organic semiconductors) and only pick 3 nearest neighbors in this 2D plane.
-The 3 numbering monomers will be pair A (monomer 1 and 2); pair B (monomer 1 and 3); pair C (monomer 2 and 3), pair A and pair B will be twisted pairs and pair C will be translated pairs (the shorter lattice parameter in 2D plane).
+The 3 numbering monomers will be pair A (monomer 1 and 2); pair B (monomer 1 and 3); pair C (monomer 2 and 3), pair A and pair B will be transversed pairs and pair C will be parallel pairs (the shorter lattice parameter in 2D plane).

 ```
 elph -m n1 n2 n3